Demonstrate Your Expertise

 Show Your Commitment to Ethics

 87% of planning employers report that it is important that staff demonstrate allegiance to a code of ethics.
-The AICP Code of Ethics and Professional Conduct helps planners negotiate the tough ethical and moral dilemmas they sometimes face on the job, and 97% of AICP members say that the AICP credential meets or exceeds expectations for demonstrating their commitment to ethical standards of practice.
+The AICP Code of Ethics and Professional Conduct helps planners negotiate the tough ethical and moral dilemmas they sometimes face on the job, and 97% of AICP members say that AICP Certification meets or exceeds expectations for demonstrating their commitment to ethical standards of practice.

 Grow Your Career

 If you're just starting out and setting goals for your planning career, think about what you want to accomplish in five years, or 10.
 As an APA member, you can set your sights on certification — a professional achievement that will open doors.
-In fact, four out of five AICP members attribute their career advancement to having earned AICP certification.
+In fact, four out of five AICP members attribute their career advancement to having earned AICP Certification.